pnnl/ExaGO/docs/web/petsc_install.md

 ```
 ./config/configure.py
 ```
 In this mode, PETSc is not installed with any third party packages.
 It will look for MPI and BLAS/LAPACK (its core dependencies) in certain standard locations.
-Since SCOPFLOW has only optional dependence on third party packages installed with PETSc, running just the configure script should suffice.
+Since SCOPFLOW has only optional dependencies on third party packages installed with PETSc, running just the configure script should suffice.

 By default, PETSc is installed in debug mode.
 To use the release/production mode, add the flag `--with-debugging=0`.
 Compiler optimization flags can also be specified if need be.